 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, May 29, 2009.

-Asha Bangalore (Northern Trust): Chicago National Activity Index sends
+Asha Bangalore (Northern Trust): Chicago National Activity Index sends an upbeat message

 "The Chicago Fed National Activity Index (CFNAI) in April moved up to -2.06 from -3.36 in March.
 Readings below zero denote an economy that is growing below trend.
 The index registered a trough in January 2009 (-3.99).
 The index is based on 85 indicators of national activity classified under four broad categories - production and income, employment, personal consumption and housing, and sales, orders, and inventories.
 In April, all of these four categories improved.